 24. Border Collie

-Those traits along with friendliness, and a readiness to learn, make them shine as therapy dogs as well.
+Those traits, along with friendliness and a readiness to learn, make the Border Collie shine as a therapy dog as well.

-Intelligent and easy to train, this dog does exceptionally well in working roles.
+This dog is intelligent and easy to train and does exceptionally well in working roles.

 They are great for first-time owners and trainers.